StarKRE22/Atomic/Docs/Elements/Functions/InlineFunctions.md

 corresponding [IFunction](IFunctions.md) interfaces and allow invoking functions directly, optionally with parameters.

-There are several implementations of inline functions, depending on the number of arguments the actions take:
+There are several implementations of inline functions, depending on the number of arguments they take:

 - [InlineFunction&lt;R&gt;](InlineFunction.md) — Function without parameters.
 - [InlineFunction&lt;T, R&gt;](InlineFunction%601.md) — Function that takes one argument.